chriskrycho/v5.chriskrycho.com/site/elsewhere/True Myth v8.2.0—Now With a Task Type.md

 summary: >
     True Myth now has a tool for safe async in TypeScript: a `Task` type, the glorious combination of a `Promise` and a `Result`.

+qualifiers:
+    audience: |
+        TypeScript developers with an interesting in *even safer* typed programming with a functional flair.

 ---